oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. method:: dbObject.getPrevIndex(Number index)

     Returns the previous index for later use to obtain the value.
+If there are no elements in the collection preceding the specified index, it returns *undefined*.

     If the passed-in ``index`` parameter is not found in the :ref:`associative array collection types indexed by integers <indexbyplsinteger>`, then this